gcallah/SoftwareEngineering/old_lectures/agile_intro.md

 ## Quiz

 1. What company was at the forefront of lean production?

 a.
 Google

 b.
 Ford

 c.
 Microsoft

 d.
 Toyota

 2. In Agile, the primary measure of progress is?

 a. requirements documents

 b. diagrams

 c. working software

 d. a progress report sent to the customer

 3. In software development, an MVP refers to a?

 a.
 Most Valuable Programmer

 b.
 Modular Variable Programming

 c.
 Multiply Vector Probability

 d.
 Minimum Viable Product

 4. Waterfall projects often fail because?

 a.
 It is very difficult to fully understand what a program needs to do without building it.

 b.
 The competitive environment may change.

 c.
 The regulatory environment may change.

 d.
 All of the above.

 5. The Waterfall Model works well when one is?

 a.
 Breaking new ground with a product.

 b.
 Solving a brand new problem.

 c.
 Replicating an existing solution.

 d.
 All of the above.

 6. DevOps essentially arose from applying ____ principles to ____.

 a. waterfall, development

 b. operations, testing

 c. agile, operations

 d. lean, development

 7. DevOps could be defined as?

 a.
 Agile applied to operations

 b.
 A total waste of time.

 c.
 A return to Waterfall methods.

 d.
 Developing operations to a greater extent.

 8. In Taylorism, process input from workers was?

 a. encouraged

 b. the most important part of design

 c. not wanted

-d.
-All of the above.
+d. none of the above.

 9. When practicing Continuous Integration, we should?

 a.
 First integrate our components, and then build them.

 b.
 Integrate our components as soon as we are done building them.

 c.
 Make sure their is continuity in our integrated components.

 d.
 All of the above.

 10. Why were many operations people fearful of Agile develpment?

 a.
 They disliked the word "agile."

 b.
 In the past, releases had been high-stress events for them.

 c.
 They just didn't like developers.

 d.
 None of the above.